nvlznn/Habit-Tracker/README.md

 - **No Mac available.** The course's final demo is on iOS, but I only have a Windows machine on hand.
-Verified the prototype on Chrome and Windows; will need to arrange Mac access (school lab or a friend's machine) before the 5/17 final to produce a real iOS build.
+Verified the prototype on Chrome and Windows; will need to arrange Mac access before the final to produce a real iOS build.
 - **Hand-written Hive adapter.** I deliberately avoided code generation to keep the build pipeline simple, which means every change to the `Habit` schema has to update both `read()` and `write()` in lockstep.